Mafalda-SFU/Mafalda-SFU.github.io/docs/chronology.md

 ### February and March 2022

-Development was temporaly paused during this period.
+Development was temporaly paused due to profesional responsabilities.

 ### April 2022